usanorth811/pelicancorp/index.md

 - Updated state selector drop down in DPP to no longer conflict with Projection / Datum field
 - Return Trip ticket type removed from NV
 - Return Trip ticket type added to CA
-- Ticket status filter bug fixed - DamagePreventionPortal
+- Ticket status filter bug fixed in DamagePreventionPortal
-- Updated station code details to allow for phone numbers with extensions
+- Updated station code details to allow for phone numbers with extensions in DamagePreventionPortal
 - Authority viewer updated to repair bug not allowing candidate layers to be seen and confirmed in DamagePreventionPortal
 - Bug fixed to allow polygons to be visible in DamagePreventionPortal
 - Fixed bug that caused name of utility/authority for "Utility value" to not populate